prjctimg/huetiful/readme.md

 ### Predicates⚖️

-Is this color cool🥶 or warm 🥵, is it achromatic (grayscale) or chromatic?
+Is this color cool🥶 or warm 🥵, is it achromatic (greyscale) or chromatic?
 Though its easy to tell colors apart visually when they're displayed on the screen📺 it can be a bit confusing to tell colors apart using code🔢.
 Below is an example showing how to determine if a color is gray or not:

 ```typescript
 import { achromatic, token } from "huetiful-js";